Vrabac (drone)

+History

+The Vrabac was first showcased at the 2013 Partner (international weapons trade fair) and entered service in the Serbian Army in 2020.

 Design

+The Vrabac UAV is hand launched and lands with a parachute and an airbag.
+It is designed to survey and analyze major infrastructural facilities such as pipelines, major roads, bridges, forests, etc.

-The VRABAC is a high-wing monoplane made of composite materials.
+The Vrabac is a high-wing monoplane made of composite materials.
 Its fuselage is aerodynamically shaped around the equipment.
 The nose part contains an 800W DC motor powered by a Li-pol battery while the space below and behind it is intended for electro-optical equipment.
 The airborne computer is in the central part.
-The UAV is hand launched and lands with a parachute and an airbag.
-It is designed to survey and analyze major infrastructural facilities such as pipelines, major roads, bridges, forests, etc.